With almost 2000 islands, this archipelago part of the Unesco World Heritage is a must see in Vietnam.

 BUS FROM HAI PHONG TO HA LONG

-We will soon learn that here bus stops are an optional thing, you just need to be on the road and some bus will pick you up sooner or later.
-Obviously this no-bus-stop rule counts when you have to get off too, and we find it out on our skins when, trying to ask them to drop us at the harbour (the bus destination was Mong Cai, last city before China), the driver stops by and makes us gently step off at the end of a viaduct, pointing in an imaginary way to the harbour behind a hill and repeating “Ha Long Bay Ha Long Bay!”.
-Well thank you very much.
+We will soon learn that here bus stops are optional, you just need to be on the road and some bus will pick you up sooner or later.
+Obviously this no-bus-stop rule counts when you have to get off too, and we experience this on our skins when, trying and asking them to drop us at the harbour (the bus destination was Mong Cai, last city before China), the driver stops by and makes us gently step off at the end of a bridge, pointing in an imaginary way to the harbour behind a hill and repeating “Ha Long Bay Ha Long Bay”.
+Well thank you very much sir!

 HA LONG HARBOUR

-After a few minutes of panic and bargaining with a man who believed he could bring us to destination, 3 people and 2 huge backpacks on a scooter, we find a taxi that drives us for the last miles.
+After a few minutes of panic and bargaining with a man who believed he could easily take us to destination (3 people and 2 huge backpacks on a scooter?), we find a taxi for the last few miles.

-We had already booked a few days before the 2days/1night cruise through our hotel where we will stay in Hanoi.
-We got there by ourselves, so we have to wait for all the other passengers coming from Hanoi with the tour.
+We had already booked in advance the 2-days/1-night cruise through our hotel where we will stay in Hanoi.
+As we got here by ourselves, we have to wait for all the other passengers coming from Hanoi with the tour.
 At the harbour there’s a big coming and going, but not as much as we expected.
-The boats wait for the passengers some twenty meters away from the shore, small tenders take us on board.
+The cruise boats wait for the passengers twenty meters away from the shore, small tenders take us on board.

-We had many questions about these boats, on the internet and by word of mouth we had heard discordant opinions and we didn’t know what to expect: from the outside our junk looks a little bit seasoned, but the inside is decorous, both our cabin, the restaurant area and the deck are very comfortable.
+We had many questions about these boats, we had heard discordant opinions online and by word of mouth, so we didn’t know what to expect: from the outside our junk looks a little bit aged, but the inside is pretty decent.
+Our cabin, the restaurant area and the deck are very comfortable.

-After a nice abundant lunch with view on the mesmerizing bay that opens in front of us, the first stop is at a floating village where fishermen live and breed oysters most of all.
+After a nice abundant lunch with views on the mesmerizing bay that opens in front of us, the first stop is at a floating village where fishermen live and breed mostly oysters.
 At the end of the day they leave the village to go and sleep on their small huts docked offshore (the sea is usually placid in the bay).